HIV testing among key populations (A–D)

 A-D: Age (<25 and 25+ years).

 HIV testing and counselling is the necessary first step to addressing a person’s HIV infection.
-People living with HIV must be aware of their HIV status and take the subsequent steps towards prevention and treatment services to prevent transmission of the virus.
-National programmes aim to have 90% of people who are living with HIV know their HIV status.
-The revision of this indicator strengthens its meaning, providing a more valid measure of progress in assuring that people affected by the HIV epidemic are taking up testing.
-By using a 12-month reference period, the previous testing indicator failed to capture people known to be living with HIV for a long time.
-This new formulation corrects that.
+People living with HIV need to be aware of their HIV status and able to make use of prevention and treatment services for their own health and to prevent transmission of the virus.
+National programmes aim to have 95% of people who are living with HIV know their HIV status.